nicklockwood/ShapeScript/Viewer/iOS/Help/README.md

-# Generated Documentation
+# Generated Help

 This directory is kept in git so the Xcode folder reference remains valid after checkout.

-The iOS app build generates the bundled HTML documentation here by running:
+The iOS app build generates the bundled HTML help here by running:

 ```sh
 swift run helpbuilder --ios-viewer --validate-ios-output